 The U.S. government has fought to keep secret its program of disappearances and torture, detention sites, and even what countries it bombs.
 But it isn’t just official secrecy that has helped obscure the nature of U.S. wars.
 Evidence of the human toll of U.S. wars isn’t hard to find.
 It’s certainly not a secret to those in other countries who live it daily.
 But for much of the mainstream U.S. media, there is little if any true reckoning with the civilian cost of war.
 WikiLeaks is currently in the crosshairs of the U.S. government, because it challenged this secrecy head on.
 Its fate will impact all those who wish to shine light on the U.S. empire.

 Progressive journalism is needed now more than ever, and In These Times needs you.

 Like many nonprofits, we expect In These Times to struggle financially as a result of this crisis.
 But in a moment like this, we can’t afford to scale back or be silent, not when so much is at stake.
 If it is within your means, please consider making an emergency donation to help fund our coverage during this critical time.

 Chip Gibbons is a journalist whose work has been featured in Jacobin and the Nation.
-He is also the policy and legislative counsel for Defending Rights and Dissent, but the views expressed here are his own.
+He is also the policy director for Defending Rights and Dissent, but the views expressed here are his own.
 Follow him on Twitter @ChipGibbons89.

 if you like this, check out: